gidonk1/connect4/README.md

 No prerequisites - just clone the project.
 \
 \
-Adjust the depth the AI searches in the game tree in the 'ComputerPlayer' class, and simply start the application by running 'main'.
+Adjust the depth the AI searches the game tree in the 'ComputerPlayer' class, and simply start the application by running 'main'.

 ## Implementation